 Lessons from SWS research and activities will be captured and shared within knowledge products, designed to inform and influence key audiences in the WASH sector.
 The initiative seeks to improve ongoing and future investments by USAID in WASH programs, as well as catalyze national and international uptake of successful systems change approaches that will improve sustainability of the sector overall.

-As the learning partner on the Sustainable WASH Systems project, Environmental Incentives supported us to develop a robust monitoring, evaluation, and learning system that we expect to inform our decision-making processes and generate evidence for both the consortium and the larger Water, Sanitation, and Hygiene sector.”
+As the learning partner on the Sustainable WASH Systems project, Environmental Incentives leads a robust monitoring, evaluation, and learning system that informs our decision-making processes and generates evidence for both the partnership and the larger Water, Sanitation, and Hygiene sector.”

-Eddy Perez, Former Chief of Party, USAID Sustainable WASH Systems project, University of Colorado Boulder
+Daniel Hollander, Chief of Party, USAID Sustainable WASH Systems Learning Partnership, University of Colorado Boulder